Nursing Practice Act.

 (6) Engages in conduct that deceives, defrauds, or harms the public in the course of professional activities or services.

-(7) Has violated any provision of this Article.
+(7) Has violated any provision of this Article or any provision of the rules adopted by the Board under this Article.

 § 90-171.37A.
 Use of hearing committee and depositions.